-11.1 Student liaison and representation
+11.1 Student Liaison and Representation

-The Research Degrees Committee (RDC), meets once a term for open business and has PhD student representatives from both campuses alongside MRes student representatives and a representative of students based off-campus as committee members.
+The Research Degrees Committee (RDC) meets once a term for open business and has PhD student representatives from both campuses alongside MRes student representatives, and a representative of students based off-campus as committee members.
+Students are invited to volunteer as the RVCSU course representative for their cohort at the beginning of the academic year.
+RVCSU course representatives are in position for 12-14 months, depending on their year of study.